 The times that I’ve skied Glacier Creek, the start has been down low – and there was a lot of uphill skiing, going up the road.

 I haven’t skied Canyon Creek, but friends have.
-As of now (January 2021), it’s a long drive to snowline.
-They parked a little short of the official lot and hiked up to where they could ski
+It is usually a long drive to snowline.
+When they went, they parked a little short of the official lot and hiked up to where they could ski.

 I’ve skied the Mt.
 Baker NRA late in the season just after it was closed to snowmachines.
 It was a neat place to go – although I used backcountry skis rather than skate skis.